 Set out below is the Compensation Discussion and Analysis, which is a discussion of our executive compensation programs and policies written from the perspective of how we and management view and use such programs and policies.
 Given the Compensation Committee's role in providing oversight of the design of those programs and policies, and in making specific compensation decisions for senior executives using those policies and programs, the Compensation Committee participated in the preparation of the Compensation Discussion and Analysis, reviewing successive drafts of the document and discussing those with management.
 We join with management in welcoming shareholders to examine our pay practices and in affirming the commitment of these pay practices to the long-term interests of shareholders.
-The Compensation Discussion and Analysis" with management and, based on the review and discussions, it has recommended to the Board that the "Compensation Discussion and Analysis" be included in a Form 10-K and our proxy statement for the 2021 AGM.
+The Compensation Committee has reviewed and discussed the disclosure set forth below under the heading "Compensation Discussion and Analysis" with management and, based on the review and discussions, it has recommended to the Board that the "Compensation Discussion and Analysis" be included in a Form 10-K and our proxy statement for the 2021 AGM.

+Francesco Bianchi

+Stacy Enxing Seng

+Alfred Novak

-Francesco Bianchi Stacy Enxing Seng Alfred Novak Arthur L. Rosenthal, Ph.D. (chair)
+Arthur L. Rosenthal, Ph.D. (chair)